vanHeemstraSystems/moby-project/README.md

 moby-project
 # Moby Project

-Based on "Moby Project" at https://mobyproject.org/
+Based on "Moby Project - An open framework to assemble specialized container systems without reinventing the wheel." at https://mobyproject.org/

 ## 100 - Introduction